JUMP TO SECTION

 A jump cut in filmmaking is an edit to a single, sequential shot that makes the action appear to leap forward in time.
-To fit the textbook definition of a jump cut, it must break a continuous shot into two parts.
-This causes the subject in the video to abruptly “jump” to a different position — hence the name.
+This technique is among the most popular cuts and transitions.
+According to the textbook definition, a jump cut must break a continuous shot into two parts, causing the subject in the video to abruptly “jump” to a different position — hence the name.

 After the cut, the subject may appear in a different position or attitude, or the camera position may be slightly different.
 This cut style is a significant departure from the standard conventions of continuity editing, which dictates that the camera angle should change by at least 30 degrees from one clip to the next.
 The jump cut ignores this rule.